Department of Junín

-Junín ([xuˈnin]) is a department and region in the central highlands and westernmost Peruvian Amazon.
+Junín ([xuˈnin]) is a department of Peru.
+It is located in the central highlands and westernmost Peruvian Amazon.
+It is governed by a regional government.
 Its capital is Huancayo.

 Geography

 The region has a very heterogeneous topography.
 The western range located near the border with the Lima Region, has snowy and ice-covered peaks.
 On the east, there are high glacier valleys which end up in high plateaus (Altiplano).
 Among them is the Junín Plateau that is located between the cities of La Oroya and Cerro de Pasco.

 The Mantaro Valley becomes wider before Jauja up to the limit with the Huancavelica Region.
 This area concentrates a large share of the region's population.
 Towards the east, near the jungle, there is an abundance of narrow and deep canyons, with highly inclined hillsides, covered by woods under low-lying clouds.

 The Waytapallana mountain range is located in the south central area of the region.
 This range holds a great fault which is the reason earthquakes happen in the area.
 The upper jungle, with valleys of great length, modelled by the Tulumayu, Pawqartampu, Perené and Ene rivers, is located on the eastern side of the region.

 Lake Junin, the largest lake entirely within Peru, is located in the region, except for its northernmost tip which belongs to the Pasco Region.
 Junín Region is also home to Mount Toromocho.

+It is rich in minerals, including silver, copper, mercury, bismuth, molybdenum, lead and coal.